TehShrike/list-input/README.md

 	- enter should take you to either the column below, or to the first column of the next row
 	- shift+enter should take you to the column above
 - consistent table borders internal and external
+	- do I really have to add an extra half-pixel border to the top/bottom/left-most/right-most cell borders?

 ### Other future features